Looking to improve Aboriginal employment?

 It's clear that Australian businesses want to see Aboriginal people share the same benefits and opportunities as other Australians.
 It is not always easy, and sometimes you might feel like your best efforts go to waste.
 But knowing why the problem exists, where you may be going wrong, and what you can do better next time will help.
 That's where Blakworks comes in.

 make Indigenous employment work

 My name is Lindsay Stanford, and I'm a proud Gamilaraay woman.
 I'm also the founder and Principal Consultant of Blakworks Employment Solutions.
 I started Blakworks in 2008 to help Australian employers make Indigenous employment work by improving their understanding of Aboriginal employment, and building better workplaces to support Indigenous employment efforts.

 I believe there is a way for employers to make Aboriginal employment work.
-I know that employers want to do better, and need to do better, in providing opportunities for Aboriginal people.
+I know that employers want to do better, and need to do better, in providing opportunities for Aboriginal people to have success in their workplaces.
 And just as importantly, I believe they can do better.
 With a little help and guidance, employers and employment service providers can make Indigenous employment work for everyone.

 I am passionate about Aboriginal employment and believe that it is about much more than creating and filling jobs.
 It involves changing attitudes and creating work environments where Indigenous people feel welcomed, supported and respected.
 I love supporting businesses that want to make a contribution to Indigenous employment and helping find the strategies that will work for them.

 Proud GOLD Sponsor of the Central Coast Indigenous Jobs Market 2016 and 2017